hpc-io/pdc/docs/readme.md

     - Output:
       + error code, SUCCESS or FAIL.
     - Set the time step of an object.
     - For developers: see pdc_obj.c.
-Update the time_step field under struct _pdc_obj_prop.
+Update the time_step field under [object property](#object-property).
 See developer's note for more details about this structure.
   + perr_t PDCprop_set_obj_tags(pdcid_t obj_prop, char *tags)
     - Input:
       + obj_prop: PDC property ID (has to be an object)